PMBOK 8 Performance Domains Explained for 2026 PMP Exam

 The Four Delivery-Focused Performance Domains

-The remaining four performance domains—Planning, Project Work, Delivery, and Measurement—address the technical execution side of project management, though always with consideration for the people and organizational context.
+The remaining four performance domains—Planning, Project Work, Delivery, and Measurement—address the technical execution side of project management, though always with consideration for the people and organ

 Get daily PMP practice questions